-Lipid - molecules composed of carbon and hydrogen and to a lesser extent oxygen, may contain phosphorus, sulfur and nitrogen.
-Their main characteristic is that they are not soluble in water, serve as an energy reserve, give structure to the cell membrane and can be hormones that regulate body functions.
+Lipid - molecules composed of carbon and hydrogen and to lesser extent oxygen, may contain phosphorus, sulfur, and nitrogen.
+Their main characteristic is that they are not soluble in water, serve as an energy reserve, give structure to the cell membrane, and can be hormones that regulate body functions.

 Macrophages - cells of the innate immune system that are located in different tissues of the body and are derived from the bone marrow.
 They are a type of phagocytes, so their function is to eliminate cellular debris and foreign or invasive elements.

 Mutation - change in the genetic information of a living being, which produces variations in the protein encoded by a specific gene.
-A mutation normally has a negative effect on the organism, but sometimes the effect is positive and helps the survival and reproduction of the organism.
+A mutation normally harms the organism, but sometimes the effect is positive and helps the survival and reproduction of the organism.